littlebee/basic_bot/README.md

 - `pi` above is the username
 - `my_raspberry_bot.local` above is the hostname to upload can be replaced by IPAddress
-- `/home/pi/my_bot` is the directory you wish to upload to.
+- `/home/pi/my_bot` is the optional directory you wish to upload to.
+If not specified, the default is `home/$USER/basic_bot`.
 The directory will be created if it does not already exist.

 Notes: